 In my humble opinion, I recommend you take some time to learn how chord embellishments work and use them in your own music to create color and emotion.
 This will make your music more enjoyable to listen to and give you greater satisfaction as a guitarist because you understand the inner workings of the guitar.
 Which will allow you to unlock its mysteries that someday you may turn lead into gold!

 That you will one day create a musical composition that will move people in such a way that they buy it.
 Then more people will buy it and if your lucky, you may sell 500.000 copies.
 Maybe even more.

 Thank you once again for reading this lesson and if you have any questions, feel free to reach out and I will help.
-Be sure to sign up to my guitar club for exclusive training tips that will be delivered directly to your inbox.
+And if you haven’t already, be sure to grab my FREE action-guide Rhythm Guitar Secrets for exclusive training tips that will help you excel your guitar playing.

 Until our next lesson, take care.